iluwatar/java-design-patterns/layers/README.md

 ## Intent

-Layers is an architectural pattern where software responsibilities are divided among the different layers of the application.
+A layer is an architectural pattern where software responsibilities are divided among the different layers of the application.

 ## Explanation

-Real world example
+Real-world example

 > Consider a web site displaying decorated cakes for weddings and such.
 Instead of the web page
 > directly reaching into the database, it relies on a service to deliver this information.
 The